 Similar to all the other browsers, Microsoft Edge also keeps the history of the browsing carried out.
 The interesting thing is that the history of both IE and Edge is stored in the same database location.

 The history also records HTTP POST, Cookies etc. and the tables contained are:

 AppCache_n, AppCacheEntry_n, DependencyEntry_n, HstsEntry_n, Container_n, LeakFiles, MSysLocales, MSysObjects and MSysObjectsShadow.

 The important data like; cache file entries, cookie details, websites visited etc. are contained in the Container_n table.

 When the lists are viewed with the help of any tool, you can see details in,

 Edge browser also allows the users to do private browsing as well.
-The history of the browsed session will not be available through this browsing.
-No trials will be left back and in this way, users can keep their secret surfing.
-For secret browsing, users should open the window using InPrivate Browsing tab.
+The history of the browser session will not be available through this browsing.
+No trials will be left-back and in this way, users can keep their secret surfing.
+For secret browsing, users should open the window using the InPrivate Browsing tab.

 Though with this browsing mode the data will not be stored in a device, it will be recorded in the Edge WebCacheV01.dat ESE database.

 How Is Information Collection Possible In Private Browsing?